getAlby/bitcoin-connect/README.md

 ### Other Frameworks

+> 💡 The core Bitcoin Connect package works on all frameworks because it is powered by web components.
+However, a wrapper can simplify usage of Bitcoin Connect.

 _Use another popular framework? please let us know or feel free to create a PR for a wrapper.
 See the React package for an example implementation._

 ### Pure HTML